 When beneficiaries elect the Individual and Family Directed Services Option, criminal background checks must be obtained for all prospective employees for the Employer of Record Model submitted to the Financial Support Services agency.
-Employers of Record who receive criminal background checks that are positive for any convictions listed in §108-C-4(c) will not employ these staff.
+If the employee has a conviction listed in § 108C-4 but not on the Convictions Barring Employment list below, the EOR may elect to hire the employee if the EOR feels the employee can perform the duties of their job while also maintaining the beneficiary's health and safety.

 Criminal background checks are provided without charge as a component part of Financial Supports Services in the employer of record model.
 In the Agency with Choice Model, the agency obtains a criminal background check prior to hiring any employee referred for hire by a Managing Employer.